ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-The values we operate on are so <span style="color: indianred;">basic</span> that, any combination of values still produces one single value
+The values we operate on are so <span style="color: indianred;">basic</span> that any combination of values still produces one single value

 Number: